Zack123610/Google-Advanced-Data-Analytics-Course/Waze/task.md

 - Visualize data
 - Share an executive summary with the Waze data team

+## Course 4 tasks:
+- Compute descriptive statistics
+- Conduct a two-sample hypothesis test
+- Share an executive summary with the Waze leadership team

 ## Course 6 tasks:
 - Perform feature engineering
 - Build the following machine learning models: random forest and XGBoost